stashed/docs/docs/guides/latest/volumesnapshot/statefulset.md

 **Create BackupConfiguration :**

-Now, create a `BackupConfiguration` crd to take snapshot of the PVCs of `stash-demo` Statefulset.
+Now, create a `BackupConfiguration` crd to take snapshot of a single PVC of the `stash-demo` Statefulset.

 Below is the YAML of the `BackupConfiguration` that we are going to create,